michael-gif/hidden-morse-code/README.md

 The "morse.png" is exactly the same, except all the white is RGB (1,1,1), and all the black pixels are RGB (0,0,0)

-Use "more writer.py" to create an image with hidden morse in it.
+Use "morse writer.py" to create an image with hidden morse in it.
 Use "morse reader.py" to read the hidden morse.